tinygo-org/tinygo-site/content/docs/reference/microcontrollers/machine/xiao-ble.md

 func (p Pin) Get() bool
 ```

-Get returns the current value of a GPIO pin when configured as an input or as
+Get returns the current value of a GPIO pin when the pin is configured as an
-an output.
+input or as an output.

 ### func (Pin) High